+i. marijuana metabolites;

+ii. cocaine metabolites;

+iii. amphetamines;

+iv. opiate metabolites;

-- j.
-CONTROLLED SUBSTANCES.
-Means only the following six drugs or classes of drugs: - i. marijuana metabolites; - ii. cocaine metabolites; - iii. amphetamines;iv. opiate metabolites; - v. phencyclidine (PCP). - vi.
-Opioids, including hydrocodone, hydromorphone, oxymorphone and oxycodone; - k.
+v. phencyclidine (PCP).

+vi.
+Opioids, including hydrocodone, hydromorphone, oxymorphone and oxycodone;

+- k.
 DESIGNATED EMPLOYER REPRESENTATIVE: As defined in 49 CFR Part 40, the Designated Employer Representative (DER) is an employee authorized by the employer to take immediate action(s) to remove employees from safety-sensitive duties, or cause employees to be removed from these covered duties, and to make required decisions in the testing and evaluation processes.
 The DER also receives test results and other communications for the employer, consistent with the requirements of this part.
-The Director of HR/Safety, ortheir designee, serves as the DER for Oklahoma County. - l.
+The Director of HR/Safety, or their designee, serves as the DER for Oklahoma County. - 1.
 DISABLING DAMAGE.
 Means damage which precludes departure of a motor vehicle from the scene of an occurrence in its usual manner in daylight after simple repairs.